-There's no doubt that lawyering is stressful.
-And it can be even more stressful for solo practitioners, who often don’t have much of a safety net or support team.
+There is no doubt that lawyering is stressful.
+And it is even more difficult for solo practitioners, who often do not have much of a safety net or support team.

-Stress is bad in and of itself, but it can also lead to other problems, both mentally and physically.
-Here are a few tips to ease stress and boost mental health.
+Stress is bad in and of itself, but it can also lead to other mental and physical problems.
+Here are a few tips to ease stress and boost your mental health.

-While you may like to work alone, you shouldn't do everything alone.
-If you don't have a staff, consider joining groups that require regular attendance.
-These can be community boards, nonprofit groups, trade groups, or recreational sports leagues.
-Making friends and personal connections helps to keep you happier and grounded in the community, and regular, non-work-related activities help keep you accountable to that community.
+Consider joining groups to surround yourself with people.
+These include community boards, nonprofit groups, trade groups, or recreational sports leagues.
+Making friends and personal connections helps to keep you happier and grounded in the community.
+Not only that, but more people will also meet you and perhaps refer clients to you.

 Get Professional Mental Health Help

-As an attorney, you should be able to detect when a client may need mental health treatment.
-You've probably done at least a few CLEs on detecting substance abuse and mental health issues, so if you notice yourself exhibiting some of the signs you've been trained to clue into, don't hesitate to get yourself to a mental health professional to figure out what is going on.
-If you can't remember the last time you didn't drink after work, or the last time you were truly happy, consider scheduling at least monthly or quarterly check-ins with a counsellor.
+As an attorney, you may recognize when a client may need mental health treatment.
+You've probably done at least a few CLEs on detecting substance abuse and mental health issues.
+If you notice yourself exhibiting some of the signs you've been trained to clue into, don't hesitate to get yourself to a mental health professional.

-Although solos are usually reluctant to accept help, it is important to take care of mental health issues before they evolve into debilitating problems that could irreversibly harm your clients and practice.
+Although solos are usually reluctant to accept help, take care of mental health issues before they evolve into debilitating problems that could irreversibly harm your clients and practice.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.